Jeju Province: Jeju uprising, 1948

-On April 3, 1948, against a background of an ongoing ideological struggle for control of Korea and a variety of grievances held by islanders against the local authorities, many communist sympathizers on the island attacked police stations and government offices.
 The brutal and often indiscriminate suppression of the rebellion resulted in the deaths of thousands of civilians and insurgents, and the imprisonment of thousands more in internment camps.
 14,000 to 30,000 people were killed in total during the 13 month uprising.

-From 3 April 1948 to May 1949, the South Korean government conducted an anticommunist campaign to suppress an attempted uprising on the island.
+From 3 April 1948, to May 1949, the South Korean government conducted an anticommunist campaign to suppress an attempted uprising on the island.
 The main cause for the rebellion was the election scheduled for 10 May 1948, designed by the United Nations Temporary Commission on Korea (UNTCOK) to create a new government for all of Korea.
 The elections were only planned for the south of the country, the half of the peninsula under UNTCOK control.
 Fearing that the elections would further reinforce division, guerrilla fighters of the Workers' Party of South Korea (WPSK) reacted violently, attacking local police and rightist youth groups stationed on Jeju Island.

 The Northwest Youth League, a far-right Korean government-sponsored group made up of refugees who had fled North Korea, actively repressed any and all "communist sympathizers" including a policy of shooting anyone entering or leaving the president's declared "enemy zone".
 This led to the deaths of hundreds of islanders.
 Many islanders were also raped and tortured.
 The isolation of Jeju and a cover up by the Korean government led to public ignorance of the Jeju uprising by mainland Koreans for many years.
 A 1988 documentary by Thames TV, Korea: The Unknown War and many activities and publications, including Sun-i Samch'on by Hyun Ki Young, by organizations and persons from within Jeju-do and around the world continue to attempt to shed the light on this event.
-The Uprising has become a symbol of Jeju's Independence from Korean Peninsula.
+The uprising has become a symbol of Jeju's independence from the Korean Peninsula.

 The provincial administrative building was burned to the ground in September 1948 and a new building was completed in 1-do, 2-dong in December 1952.

 In 2008, bodies of victims of a massacre were discovered in a mass grave near Jeju International Airport.